-3.21 Conflicts of Interest and Commitment in Sponsored Activities
+3.21 RULE 3.21 and RULES 3.21.21-3.21.29: Conflicts of Interest and Commitment in Sponsored Activities

 Actual or perceived conflicts of interest or commitment that arise from Sponsored Activities are of special concern because they almost always involve or implicate entities outside of the university community (and thus are more prone to public scrutiny), are frequently governed not only by university policies but also by governmental conflict-of-interest regulations and are subject to special disclosure requirements administered by the vice president for research.
-The principles, definitions and policy statements set forth above in Policy 3.19 Conflict of Interest - Ethical Conduct and 3.20 Conflicts of Interest and Conflicts of Commitment in General apply also to this Policy 3.21 Conflicts of Interest and Commitment in Sponsored Activities.
+The principles, definitions and policy or rule statements set forth above in Policy 3.19 Conflict of Interest - Ethical Conduct and 3.20 Conflicts of Interest and Conflicts of Commitment in General apply also to this Rule 3.21 Conflicts of Interest and

+Commitment in Sponsored Activities.
 Specific guidance on conflicts of interest in sponsored activities is set forth below.